HassaneSkikri/Material_management/README.md

 ```
 #### Step 2:

-**define the structure of the doubly linked list to store the material:**
+**Define the structure of the doubly linked list to store the material:**

 ```c
 struct list {